scoknig/personal-site/content/about/index.md

 I work at [Sev1Tech](https://sev1tech.com).

-I also consult on technical projects and build fun things through [KnightLab](https://knightlab.co).
-Recently, KnightLab began branching out from the software world and is now offering [old media archival and digitization services](https://knightlab.film) as well.
+I also consult on technical projects and build intelligent, data-driven systems that solve complex business problems.

 I have a B.S. in Computer Science from Southeastern Louisiana University and an M.B.A. (hence the domain extension) in Entrepreneurship and Family Enterprise from Louisiana State University in Shreveport.